 People who have to take drugs that lower their immunity (for example, after a kidney transplant) are more at risk of getting Bowen’s disease.

 Occasionally, Bowen’s disease can affect the genital area.
 This is usually linked with a common type of virus called the human papilloma virus (HPV).
 There are different types of this virus.
 Some are linked with other cancers, such as cervical cancer.

 Back to top

 Bowen’s disease can occur anywhere on the body but it's usually found on the lower legs.
 To begin with, it often looks like a red, scaly patch, or sometimes like raised spots or warts.
 The affected skin may become itchy, sore and may bleed.
-As Bowen’s disease can look like other skin conditions such as eczema or psoriasis, it’s important to get any skin problems checked out by a doctor.
+As Bowen’s disease can look like other skin conditions such as eczema or psoriasis, it’s important to get any skin problems checked by a doctor.